DiamondPurvis/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+It is when the browser looks for a specific event to trigger an action.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?